 Another notable point in the IDP vs. OCR debate is the ease of implementation.
 In fact, both technologies can be straightforward to integrate.
 Many document processing platforms can be accessed in multiple ways, from simply uploading documents directly or using an API key.

 In sum, when it comes to data extraction from financial statements, OCR simply cannot compete.
 While manual data extraction is a tried-and-tested method of data capture, it also adds unnecessary time and cost to the financial reporting process.
 In fact, until a few years ago, using technology to do the heavy lifting of financial statement extraction would have been seen as a distant prospect.
-Now, in 2023, the technology is at its prime and in high demand.
+Now, in 2025 and beyond, the technology is at its prime and in high demand.